Mayur2905/Kubernetes/studentapp/README.md

 ## Prerequisites
 Before deploying the student app, ensure you have the following:

-Kubernetes cluster running
+- Amazon EKS cluster configured
+- Node group initialized in the Amazon EKS cluster
-kubectl configured to manage the cluster
+- ```kubectl``` configured to manage the cluster
 ## Deployment

 1. Clone this repository: